-This technical article was written by Ian Wade, Senior Technical Services Manager, Belzona
+This technical article was written by Ian Wade, Senior Technical Services Manager, Belzona.

 An edited version of this article was published on the Hydrocarbon Processing website.